oauth-wg/oauth-selective-disclosure-jwt/main.md

 undetected inconsistencies resulting in time-of-check-time-of-use type security vulnerabilities.

-In this specification, the source-string encoding approach is used, as it allows for simple and reliable interoperability without the requirement for a canonicalization library.
+In this specification, the source string encoding approach is used, as it allows for simple and reliable interoperability without the requirement for a canonicalization library.
 To encode the source string, JSON itself is used.
+This approach means that SD-JWTs can be implemented purely based on widely available JSON encoding and decoding libraries without the need for a custom data format for encoding data.

-To produce a source-string for hashing, the data is put into a JSON object together with the salt value, like so (non-normative example, see (#sd_digests_claim) for details):
+To produce a source string for hashing, the data is put into a JSON object together with the salt value, like so (non-normative example, see (#sd_digests_claim) for details):

 ```
 {"s": "6qMQvRL5haj", "v": "Möbius"}